Fungus Gnats in Money Tree Soil

 Watering habits shaped by the plant's reputation for tolerance

-Money Tree's reputation as a nearly indestructible office plant leads a lot of owners to water on a fixed weekly habit rather than checking the pot, and the trunk's braided form traps water around its own base longer than a single, unbraided stem would.
+Money Tree's reputation as a nearly indestructible office plant leads a lot of owners to water on a fixed weekly habit rather than checking the pot, and the trunk's braided form traps water around its own base longer than a single, unbraided stem would, keeping the surface layer damp enough to support gnat larvae well past when the deeper soil has genuinely dried.

 Dense wholesale nursery mix that resists drying

-The mix Money Trees are typically shipped and sold in is chosen by growers for shelf stability at the garden center, not for how quickly it dries at home, and that denser, peat-heavy composition holds surface moisture well past what the plant's actual water needs would suggest.
+The mix Money Trees are typically shipped and sold in is chosen by growers for shelf stability at the garden center, not for how quickly it dries at home, and that denser, peat-heavy composition holds surface moisture well past what the plant's actual water needs would suggest, creating a persistently favorable breeding surface for gnats.

 Eggs already present in pre-arranged braided sets

-Money Trees are frequently sold pre-arranged in decorative braided sets straight from wholesale nurseries, and the dense mix they arrive in can already carry gnat eggs that only become obvious once the plant sits in a lower-light home environment for a few weeks.
+Money Trees are frequently sold pre-arranged in decorative braided sets straight from wholesale nurseries, and the dense mix they arrive in can already carry gnat eggs that only become obvious once the plant sits in a lower-light home environment for a few weeks, giving a hidden population time to hatch and establish itself.

 How to Fix It

-Check the braided trunk base for standing water or debris trapped between the braided stems — Money Tree's characteristic braided-trunk form can hold moisture and organic debris right at the soil line, creating a permanently damp microclimate that plain soil-moisture checks miss.
+Check the braided trunk base for standing water or debris trapped between the braided stems, since Money Tree's characteristic braided-trunk form can hold moisture and organic debris right at the soil line, creating a permanently damp microclimate that plain soil-moisture checks miss.

-Cut watering frequency by roughly a third and confirm dryness two knuckles down before rewatering — this plant's popularity as a low-maintenance office and feng shui gift means it's very commonly overwatered by well-meaning owners following a fixed weekly ritual rather than the plant's actual needs.
+Cut watering frequency by roughly a third and confirm dryness two knuckles down before rewatering, since this plant's popularity as a low-maintenance office and feng shui gift means it's very commonly overwatered by well-meaning owners following a fixed weekly ritual rather than the plant's actual needs.

 Set yellow sticky cards at the base of the braided trunk, positioned so the canopy's broad palmate leaves don't shade them, and track whether adult counts drop over the following weeks.

-Use a Bacillus thuringiensis israelensis (BTI) product, mixed per label instructions, in place of plain water the next time the pot has genuinely dried down, and give it a second dose roughly two weeks after the first.
+Use a Bacillus thuringiensis israelensis (BTI) product, mixed per label instructions, in place of plain water the next time the pot has genuinely dried down, and give it a second dose roughly two weeks after the first to catch the next generation of larvae.

-If the plant has been sitting in its original nursery soil for over a year, that's worth changing regardless of the gnat problem — many Money Trees are sold in a dense mix chosen for shelf-life at the garden center rather than long-term drainage at home, and cutting it with extra perlite on repot removes the surface moisture gnats need.
+If the plant has been sitting in its original nursery soil for over a year, swap it out regardless of the gnat problem, since growers pick that mix for how well it holds up on a store shelf rather than for drying out at a normal pace at home, and cutting it with extra perlite on repot removes the surface moisture gnats need.

 Prevention